#

 Step 1 - Machine Architecture

-, select the correct architecture for the built image, as described below:
+Select Manual install.
+Expand Architecture options, select the correct architecture for the built image, as described below:

-After selecting the correct architecture, click Forward
+After selecting the correct architecture, click Forward.

 #